 - 1. Physical Examination, current medical history & vital signs: Weight, length, EASI Score & history of wheeze.
 The following will be confirmed to be normal and a statement to this effect recorded in the medical notes: General physical examination with chest auscultation, Peripheral arterial pulse, heart rate, systolic and diastolic blood pressure, respiratory rate, and oxygen saturation. - 2.
 Collection of buccal samples for storing: These will be collected only where consent has been provided, before the start of the challenge and stored locally until transferred to the central laboratory. - 3.
-Open challenge to pHF: as per the trial SOPs.
-Results of the challenge must be recorded in the participant's medical notes. - Reassessment of eligibility: A medically qualified doctor authorised on the site Delegation of Authority and Signature Log must confirm full eligibility of the patient for patients with a positive result at this challenge (see section 6).
-A record of this confirmation must be made in the patient's medical notes and appropriate CRF.
-In the event of weight loss during the trial screening period, randomisation may be postponed until the required weight is achieved, providing all other inclusion criteria are met and visits fall within the required timeframes.
+Open challenge to pHF: as per the Open Challenge SOP.
+Results of the challenge must be recorded in the participant's medical notes. - 4.
+Reassessment of eligibility: A medically qualified doctor authorised on the site Delegation of Authority and Signature Log must confirm full eligibility of the patient for patients with a positive result at this challenge (see section 6).
+A record of this confirmation must be made in the patient's medical notes and appropriate CRF. - Participants with a negative result at this challenge will proceed to VISIT 3 (Open Challenge to CM Formula).

-- Participants with a negative result at this challenge will proceed to VISIT 3 (Open Challenge to CM Formula). - Participants with a positive result at this challenge will skip visit 3, and will proceed directly to VISIT 4 (OIT Visit 1).
+• Participants with a positive result at this challenge will skip visit 3, and will proceed directly to VISIT 4 (OIT Visit 1).